Christian Leali'ifano

+Christian Pharaoh Leali'ifano (born 24 September 1987) is a professional rugby union player who plays as a fly-half for Super Rugby club Moana Pasifika.
+Born in New Zealand, he represents Samoa at international level after qualifying on ancestry grounds, having previously played over twenty-five times for Australia between 2013 and 2019.

 Early life

 Leali'ifano was born in Auckland, New Zealand, and moved with his family to Melbourne, Australia when he was seven years old.
 He attended Epping Primary School and Peter Lalor Secondary College.
 He played rugby union for the Australian Schoolboys team in 2004 and 2005.

 Leali'ifano joined the Brumbies rugby academy program in 2006.
 Later that year he was selected for the Australian Under 19 and Under 21 rugby teams.
 He played fly-half for the Australian Under 19 rugby team that won the IRB World Championship in 2006.

 Club career

 In 2007, Leali'ifano signed with the Brumbies on a rookie contract.
 He played for the Australian Sevens rugby team, and for the Canberra Vikings in the Australian Rugby Championship in 2007.

 Leali'ifano made his Super Rugby debut in 2008 against the Crusaders in Christchurch.
 He played fly-half in 2008 and 2009, before shifting to inside centre when Matt Giteau returned to the Brumbies in 2010.
 Leali'ifano played six Super 14 games for the Brumbies in 2010 before being sidelined with a knee injury (rupture to his posterior cruciate).
 He recovered by July to play in the ITM Cup for Waikato in 2010, and he played fourteen matches for the Brumbies in 2011.

 In 2012, Leali'ifano was named Man of the Match by Super Rugby officials for eight out of the ten Super Rugby games he played.
 Unfortunately, he suffered a broken ankle in his tenth game which ended his season and any chance of being selected for the Wallabies in 2012.

 In August 2017, after successful treatment for leukaemia, Leali'ifano signed for Irish Pro14 and European Rugby Champions Cup side Ulster on a 5-month loan deal.

 For the 2022 Super Rugby Pacific season he has signed with the Moana Pasifika franchise.

-On 7 May in a game against the Waratahs, Leali'ifano became the 7th player to reach 1,000 Super Rugby points.
+On 7 May 2022 in a game against the Waratahs, Leali'ifano became the 7th player to reach 1,000 Super Rugby points.